Your initial visa is up and you want to stay longer in Ecuador.

 The 90 days mean that you have 90 days to stay in Ecuador during a 365-day period.
 In other words, you can’t finish the 90 days, cross the border into Colombia, and cross back into Ecuador for another 90 days.
 You have to wait another 9 months to reenter Ecuador.

-However, the 90 days don’t need to be consecutive.
+However, the 90 days doesn’t need to be consecutive.
 You can stay in Ecuador for 30 days, leave for Colombia, and then return to Ecuador and stay for up to the remaining 60 days in one year.

 Pro Tip: Always look at your stamp before leaving immigration in any country to make sure the immigration officer stamped the right date into your passport.